susannecoates/meta-es-for-hyperparam-opt/trial-1/Readme.md

 ---

-**Authors**: Project implemented by Susanne Coates with support from HuggingFace Transformers and the GLUE benchmark dataset.
+**Authors**: Project implemented by Susanne Coates using the HuggingFace Transformers and the GLUE benchmark dataset.

 **License**: MIT or Apache 2.0 depending on deployment context.

 ## References

 1. Kramer, O. (2025).
 Enhancing Evolutionary Algorithms through Meta-Evolution Strategies.
 In *Proceedings of the 2025 IEEE Conference on Artificial Intelligence (CAI)* IEEE.
 ISBN: 979-8-3315-2400-5